 There’s huge pressure on businesses, even small startups, to offer free shipping.
 Having a paid shipping or delivery cost can put off potential buyers.
 But the question is, do you offer free shipping?

 And if you do – do you absorb the costs or do you pass the cost onto the buyer by including it in the product’s margin?

 We recommend absorbing half the cost yourself and absorbing the rest within the product’s markup.

 But we also recommend negotiating with your logistics company.

 They charge huge amounts for delivery.
 Yes, occasionally, they are working to fine margins as well – but if you’re able to promise them more business as you’re a growing startup, there will be room for negotiating the postage costs.

 It’s another service that you must negotiate once in a while or at least shop around for other solutions.
 But remember, if they’re doing an excellent job, maybe stay with them and try to negotiate the cost a little.
-You do not want to jump to a cheaper solution that screws you over, so consider that.
+You do not want to jump to a cheaper but worse solution.